Furl4n/Sistema-de-Biblioteca/README.md

 The initial version was built using just **Plain Java** and ran in the terminal.
 You can find it in the commit named ***'Versão final (trabalho)'*** or release ***'V1.0.0'***.

-After this version, the project was refactored to use Spring Boot and connected to a database.
+After this version, the project was refactored to use Spring Boot and connected to a PostgreSQL database.

 ### Commit Changes

-* Added core methods for Book and User models
+* Added models and methods:
+    * All
+      * delete by Id
+    * Loan (new):
+      * newLoan
+      * getAll
+      * getLoanById
+      * getLoansByUserId
+    * Reservation (new):
+      * newReservation
+      * getAll
+      * getReservationById
+      * getReservationByUserId
-* Established database connection
+      * reservationToLoan

-* Added DTOs for request and response handling
+* Added DTOs for reservation and loan request